-This post contains affiliate links, you can read more about it on my disclosure page.
+This post may contain affiliate links, you can read more about it on my disclosure page.
 This post also includes non-affiliate links for your convenience.

 At the beginning of the year I read from a lot of friends and other people, that 2016 was a bad year for them.
 Everyone was looking forward to a new and better year.
 2016 had a rough end for me and there have been a lot of difficult times this year so far.
 There’s been a bunch of great moments though (Legoland, Burj Khalifa, Burj Al Arab, Date Night, and our other Staycation).